Post #2019: The price of stamps.

 An unintentionally deep dive.

-I pivoted from that factoid to a chart of the inflation-adjusted price of U.S. domestic first class letter.
+I pivoted from that factoid to a chart of the inflation-adjusted price of a U.S. domestic first class letter.
 Via Wikipedia, below.
 The nominal (dollar) price of a stamp is in dark blue.
 The real (inflation-adjusted) price is in light blue.
 The graph covers a bit over a century.

 Source: Wikipedia, history of U.S. postage rates.